How to Remove Yourself as a Cosigner on a Loan

-Cosigners are usually required when the person applying for the loan:
+Cosigners or guarantors are usually required when the person applying for the loan:

 - Has a poor or no credit history

 - Doesn’t have the minimum income required